-Pregnancy is a natural healthy process that many women aspire to.
-It is associated with profound changes to the body both during the pregnancy and immediately afterwards.
+Profound changes occur to the body both during pregnancy and immediately afterwards.

-Some women never fully recover their pre pregnancy shape, especially if they have had several pregnancies.
-For most women this is not a problem and they lead a full and healthy lifestyle.
+Many mothers never fully recover their pre-pregnancy body shape, especially if they have had several pregnancies.
+For most women, this is not a problem, and they lead a full and healthy lifestyle.

-Some women do have concerns about their bodies after pregnancy and breast feeding.
-The most common requests for post pregnancy plastic surgery are for ‘tummy tucks’, breast enlargement or lift, and liposuction.
+Some women do have concerns about their bodies after pregnancy and breastfeeding.
+The most common requests for post-pregnancy cosmetic surgery are for ‘tummy tucks’, breast enlargement or lift, and liposuction.

 When should I time my surgery?

-Procedures, such as abdominoplasty and breast reduction/uplift are best performed once a mother has completed her family.
+Procedures, such as abdominoplasty and breast reduction/uplift are best performed once you have completed your family.
 This gives the best long term results.
-A subsequent pregnancy following these procedures will not cause any harm to mother or child but may ‘undo’ the effects of the previous surgery.
+A subsequent pregnancy following these procedures will not cause any harm to you or your child but may ‘undo’ the effects of any previous surgery.

-Cosmetic surgery following pregnancy is ideally performed at least 6-12 months after pregnancy or breast feeding.
-Procedures such as abdominoplasty and breast reduction have recovery periods of up to 6 weeks and it is important to bear this in mind when there are young children to look after.
+Cosmetic surgery following pregnancy is ideally performed at least 6-12 months after childbirth or breastfeeding.
+Procedures such as tummy tuck and breast reduction have recovery periods of up to 6 weeks, and it is essential to bear this in mind when there are young children to look after.

 Loss of breast volume

 Breast augmentation is the most commonly requested post pregnancy procedure.
-Many women experience loss of breast tissue following pregnancy, especially if they have breast fed their child.
-Loss of volume may result in droopiness (ptosis) of the breasts.
+Many women experience loss of breast tissue following pregnancy, especially if they have breastfed their child.
+Lack of volume may result in droopiness (ptosis) of the breasts.
 Mild sagging can usually be treated with breast implants alone.
-More severe droopiness may require a an uplift combined with an implant (augmentation mastopexy).
+More severe droopiness may require an uplift combined with an implant (augmentation mastopexy).